Choosing a builder

-- Compare quotes item by item and not just by the overall cost of the job.
+- Compare quotes item by item and not just by the cost of the job

-- Include costs for labour and parts in your overall budget.
+- Include costs for labour and parts in your budget

-- Agree who will purchase items and be responsible for making sure they arrive on time
+- Agree who will buy items and be responsible for making sure they arrive on time.

 Work with your builder